 Negative calorie foods are not foods that have calories below zero.
 Rather they are foods with very low caloric values that require greater calories to be metabolized by the body.

 So, let’s look at an example we all know–an apple.
 A small apple contains approximately 75 calories.
 According to those who support the negative calorie concept, your body expends more energy than that number in chewing, swallowing, and then breaking down that apple for digestion.

-So because the body burn more calories than the actual calories they contain, this makes them really great for weight loss.
+So because the body burns more calories than the actual calories they contain, this makes them really great for weight loss.
 These foods are preferably eaten in their raw state.
-Cooking and pasteurizing increases the calorie content of fruits and vegetables, so the intended calorie deficit will not be achieved anymore if you heat negative calorie foods.
+Cooking and pasteurizing increase the calorie content of fruits and vegetables, so the intended calorie deficit will not be achieved anymore if you heat negative calorie foods.